williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 {% api_operation post /api/v1/authn %}

-Every authentication transaction starts with primary authentication which validates a user's primary password credential. **Password Policy**, **MFA Policy**,  and **Sign-On Policy** are evaluated during primary authentication to determine if the user's password is expired, a factor should be enrolled, or additional verification is required.
-The [transaction state](#transaction-state) of the response depends on the user's status, group memberships and assigned policies.
+Every authentication transaction starts with primary authentication which validates a user&#8217;s primary password credential. **Password Policy**, **MFA Policy**,  and **Sign-On Policy** are evaluated during primary authentication to determine if the user&#8217;s password is expired, a factor should be enrolled, or additional verification is required.
+The [transaction state](#transaction-state) of the response depends on the user&#8217;s status, group memberships and assigned policies.

 The requests and responses vary depending on the application type, and whether a password expiration warning is sent: